About PoetsWest

 Michael Magee is a poet, freelance writer, reviewer of film and drama, and playwright whose plays, A Night In Reading Gaol With Oscar Wilde and Shank's Mare, have been produced in England and America.
 His chapbooks include A Trip To Jerusalem, Ireland's Eye and Duo with Chris Antcliffe.
 He lived for two years in Nottingham, England, has read his work on BBC Radio, worked with Billy Smart's Circus in London, and appeared at Shakespeare and Company, Paris.
 His art reviews have appeared in several Northwest community newspapers and his poems are widely published, including the Poets Table Anthology, A Collection of Poetry by Northwest Poets.
 Michael is also on the board of Puget Sound Poetry Connection.

 Pieter Zilinsky, a native of New York City, was a teacher for three decades before moving to the Northwest.
 He works as a translator, interpreter and editor, and has collaborated in developing museum youth programs.
-He is affiliated with PoetsWest, Poets Table, Eleventh Hour Productions, ArtsWest, and is a former board member of the Washington Poets Association.
+He is affiliated with PoetsWest, Poets Table, ArtsWest, and is a former board member of the Washington Poets Association.

 Contact us: